 BA-MA Oviedo '05; Dip.
 Kent '05; MA Essex '07; MA Connecticut '10; PhD Connecticut '12

-[On Institutional Research Leave (sabbatical) during the 2018-2019 academic year]
+[On Institutional Research Leave (research sabbatical) during the 2018-2019 academic year]

-Dr Villa-García teaches units in linguistics (Minimalist Syntax and First and Second Language Acquisition) as well as in Spanish (Spanish Linguistics) and welcomes BA, MA and PhD students working mainly on the theoretical (Minimalism) and descriptive syntax of English, Spanish and Romance, but also on topics related to the acquisition of syntax.
+Dr Villa-García teaches units in the BA in Linguistics and the BA in English Language (Minimalist Syntax, previously also First and Second Language Acquisition), in the MA in Linguistics (Introduction to Grammatical Theory), as well as in the BA in Spanish (Spanish Linguistics).
+He welcomes BA, MA and PhD students working mainly on the theoretical (Minimalism) and descriptive syntax of English, Spanish and Romance, but also on topics related to the acquisition of syntax.